 Singaporeans and PRs can contribute up to $15,300 SGD per year, and foreigners are capped at $35,700 SGD per year.
 These contributions are deducted from each year's tax bill.
 So, if you have enough savings, contribute the maximum amount possible to your SRS account each tax year.
 This way, you can strike a balance of liquidity and tax reliefs.

 Your SRS contributions earn you a mere 0.05% interest per annum if you only park them in your SRS bank account.
 In other words, your funds are sitting idly and will lose value to inflation over time.

 Instead, a better strategy is to invest your SRS funds to keep up with inflation and earn more in the long term.When you earn returns with your SRS investments, those returns will be reinvested and compounded.

-If you contribute $15,300 SGD per annum and you keep it in cash, you’ll have $306,000 SGD after 20 years; if instead you invest the savings and earn 5% net returns per annum, you will have $459,000 SGD after the same 20 years.
+To demonstrate, if you contribute $15,300 SGD per annum and you keep it in cash, you’ll have $306,000 SGD after 20 years.
+But if you invest the savings and earn 5% net returns per annum, you’ll have $505,909 SGD after the same 20 years.

 There’s a lot to consider: from how much you contribute each year, to when and how much you withdraw, and where you invest the funds.
-But it’s hard to dispute that SRS can be a great way to save more for retirement, especially when you grasp and take advantage of the long-term benefits.
+But it’s hard to dispute that SRS can be a great way to save more for retirement, especially when you take advantage of the long-term benefits.